SkipperShark/static-site-generator/src/sample_md.md

 This is the second paragraph with 2 lines of text

-* first line of unordered list using *
+* first line of unordered list using star with **bolded text** inside
-* second line of unordered list using *
+* second line of unordered list using star with *italic text* inside

-- first line of unordered list using -
+- first line of unordered list using dash with **bolded text** inside
-- second line of unordered list using -
+- second line of unordered list using dash with *italic text* inside

-1. first item of my ordered list
+1. first item of my ordered list with **bolded text** inside
-2. second item of my ordered list
+2. second item of my ordered list with *italic text* inside

 ```This a code text```